 K-GMT Science Group (KGSG) invites proposals for observations with MMT of the K-GMT Science Program.

 For this semester, Korean community members have access to all the instruments that are normally available on MMT.
 For a full list of instruments, we advise you to consult the web page of MMT.

 Please refer here for the general information of the call for proposals.

 - 23:59 KST, Sep 30, 2019

 For the general guideline of the MMT program, please refer to [this guideline page].

 - ~3 nights (subject to change depending on the availability)

-- Proposals will be accepted as far as they satisfy the policy of each telescope.
+Proposals will be considered as far as they satisfy the policy of each telescope.
 However, Target of Opportunity (ToO) proposals are not allowed (at least for this cycle).

 Requesting Time Limits

 For telescopes and instruments that support queue mode observations, there will be no limits on requesting time as far as it is within the available nights for a given year (typical range will be from a few hours to a few days).
 For classical observation, the minimum scheduling block will be one night.